 ?Four simple landscaping ideas

-SEE ALSO :Fruits as part of landscapeIt simply means taking steps to block the unwanted ugly views.
+SEE ALSO :A garden’s healing powerIt simply means taking steps to block the unwanted ugly views.
 The cheapest and easy way of doing this is by planting trees and shrubs that block these views.
 Apart from blocking such views, the trees provide a natural feel to your home.
 Borrow from the environment One needs to be careful before opting for this design.
 As it is in many upcoming neighbourhoods, the features surrounding a given piece of land now were not the same ones two years ago.

 SEE ALSO :Transform garden with pergolaProper research on the likely features of the surrounding environment years from now would determine whether or not this approach is appropriate.
 An extensive research would reveal the zoning by-laws and trends governing the area and the type of neighbours you are likely to have a couple of years down the line.
 Supposing your piece of land is next to a national park.
 Evidently, the park scenery will remain unchanged for years to come.
 Hence borrowing the park’s natural scenery to enhance the tranquil view from your home is very much encouraged.
 To borrow from the environment and feel its effect, the position of the private area where one spends most of their time should face the major scenery in question.
 This explains why most beach houses have their living rooms, where guests and occupants spend most of their time, facing the sea.